-The thing to remember is that 4G will not be going away anytime soon, regardless of how fast the 5G network grows.
+No, 4G LTE shutdown will not be happening for atleast a decade.
+Therefore, the thing to remember is that 4G will not be going away anytime soon, regardless of how fast the 5G network grows.
 The plan is for existing 4G LTE networks to be used by carriers well into 2030.
 5G networks are not being designed to replace 4G, rather they are designed to work in conjunction with 4G networks.
 Therefore, no one really knows when 4G will be phased out because cell phones that are 5G-capable will still be using 4G technology for quite some time to come.

 Which carriers in US are offering 5G cell phone service?

 All four of the major carriers in US of A - Verizon, Sprint, AT-T and T-Mobile have launched their 5G network.
 But there're still very minimal coverage areas.
 Certain locations in certain cities have coverage, but the majority of Americans are not able to access 5G at the moment.
 Let us take a closer look at each of these four carriers and the areas they are currently covering: